Optometry Residency PG (10412.1)

 - E-Portfolio – marked individual patient assessments with individualized case feedback

-- Reflection – critiquing of own knowledge journey in relation to the unit learning outcomes
+- Reflection – critiquing of own knowledge journey in relation to the unit learning outcome

-Participation in each placement is approximately 5 days per week for 10 weeks or equivalent.
+Participation in each placement is approximately 5 days per week for 16 weeks or equivalent but may be extended to meet the requisite number of patients required for OCANZ accreditation or to ensure ability to complete each skill that is assessed in ePortfolio Part A are met.
 Part time placements may be available.

 Placements may be outside the ACT and around Australia.